pandas-dev/pandas/web/pandas/pdeps/0008-inplace-methods-in-pandas.md

 to `df`.
 As a consequence, `iloc` will continue to operate inplace, and the underlying data will not be copied (with Copy-on-Write).

-**Group 2 (values-inplace)** methods differ, though, since they modify the underlying data, and therefore can be actually happen inplace:
+**Group 2 (values-inplace)** methods differ, though, since they modify the underlying data, and therefore can actually happen inplace:

     :::python
     df = pd.DataFrame({"foo": [1, 2, 3]})